-There are so many fun and unique containers that you can use for flowers that will make your arrangements stand out from the crowd.
-Today I’m sharing a collection of flower container ideas that you can find at thrift stores, flea markets and even on the road side.
+There are so many fun and unique containers you can use for flowers to make your arrangements stand out from the crowd.
+Today I’m sharing a collection of flower container ideas you can find at thrift stores, flea markets, and even on the roadside.
 Add unique containers for flowers all around your home and fill them with greenery, faux and real flowers.

 What Unique Containers Can You Find At Thrift Stores?

 This is one of my favorite things about shopping at thrift stores.
 You can find so many unique containers that are perfect for holding flowers and greenery.
 Containers that are missing a lid, damaged, or even chipped will look expensive when filled with lovely flowers.
 Damaged items are always great finds because they are usually inexpensive.

 (Posts on The Ponds Farmhouse may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 See the full disclosure details here.)

 It’s time for our Thrifting with the Gals monthly blog hop.
 The thrifting gals all live in different areas of the country, but we all share a love for vintage, repurposed, and thrifted decor.

 We share our thrifting adventures on our Instagram stories, and once a month, we invite a guest thrifting friend to join us to share thrifting tips, ideas, and more.